One question we hear quite a bit is how to start a blog. Yes, even in this day and age, that question is still asked.

 - Offer plans that allow you to have multiple domains, unlimited storage, and unlimited bandwidth.

-- Have the best customer support options (i.e. text chat, 24-hour phone support, or forums).
+- Have the best customer support options (i.e. text chat, 24-hour phone service support, or forums).

 - Have better deals for those who opt to pay for several months at one time vs. paying on a month-to-month basis.

 - Do or don’t require annual contracts or agreements (depending on their cost and your wishes for a contract or not to have a contract).

 Popular vote and public opinion dictate the selection in the list.
 People recommend these hosts.
 That doesn’t mean that I have used them personally or have personal experience with them.
 Remember, I was a successful hosting provider and enjoyed creating my own control panels.
 I customized these control panels specifically for my clients.
 Based on that, why would I have a need for another hosting company or other control panels 😉

 - Synthesis – the WordPress-only website hosting company created by Copyblogger Media.
 They handle install of WordPress on your domain, backups, and security monitoring.

 - WP Engine – a WordPress hosting solution used by major brands like Foursquare, HTC, Williams-Sonoma, and others.
 Unlike other hosting companies, you can try them risk-free for 30 days.

 - GoDaddy – There’s nothing like having your hosting and domains with the same provider that way you don’t have to worry about redirecting DNS servers and other things that may be complicated for the non-tech savvy.
 Plus, it is only one place to call if anything goes wrong!
 This is the hosting provider that I used for many years.
 I only switched because I wanted server access (remember, I was the Sys Admin for our hosting servers when we had the hosting company).
 This is the company that I would use if I went back to being a “normal” person.